anole-lang/anole/README.md

 Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine.
 I am planning to implement the front end firstly, then virtual machine and the codegen part finally.

-+ [ ] Refact relation between instruction and frame in order to reduce the switch-time
 + [ ] Complete all codegens
 + [ ] Add some optimization
 + [ ] Add more tests for the front end